This beautiful valley of Jezreel/Megiddo will never see an end-time battle

 * This is where, under Roman rule, the Only Begotten of God stood up again off the heavenly altar in the manner of Isaac coming off his death-like Altar position.
 He then manifested himself as the Christ, assuming any body or character necessary to convince the disciples that the Christ had indeed risen.

 This also brings into focus the another pre-enactment, namely that of the transfer of power and office from Elijah to Elisha.
-The anointing and the appointment to his future position of High Priest and King of Kings was handed from Jesus the son of man to the heavenly Only Begotten, while Jesus remained dead.
+The anointing and the appointment to his future position of High Priest and ‘King’ of the other 143999 Kings was handed from Jesus the son of man to the heavenly Only Begotten, while Jesus remained dead.

-How else could one explain Jesus' agony in the Garden of Gethsemane, which was completely out of character for someone with hope -see 1 Thessalonians 4:13:
+How else could one explain Jesus' agony in the Garden of Gethsemane, which was completely out of character for someone with hope:

 Israel was to have their final atonement in and through the body of Christ Jesus, who was both their atonement and second Passover lamb.

-The victory song of Moses in Exodus 15:3 set the stage, beautifully mirrored in Revelation 15:3; Ezekiel 16:63 for Israel's atonement -need to read whole chapter; Jesus words in Matthew 15:24; Galatians 4:4; Hebrews 9:15 and an understanding that the plural personal pronouns* in both testaments, where someone has to inherit, are not for nor do they apply to humanity, but only to the flock of Jacob, God's inheritance, the seed of Abraham destined to become a blessing to ALL families of the earth dead or alive.
+The victory song of Moses in Exodus 15:3 set the stage, beautifully mirrored in Revelation 15:3; Ezekiel 16:63 for Israel's atonement -need to read whole chapter; Jesus words in Matthew 15:24; Galatians 4:4; Hebrews 9:15 and an understanding that the plural personal pronouns* in both testaments, where someone has to inherit, are not addressed to humanity, but only to the flock of Jacob, God's inheritance, the seed of Abraham destined to become a blessing to ALL families of the earth dead or alive.

 * Please click here to see how.